koii-network/docs/tutorials/erc20-reward/introduction.md

 :::info

-You need the task-template repo before you start it.
-Clone this [repo](https://github.com/koii-network/task-template) and continue.
+Clone the task-template [repo](https://github.com/koii-network/task-template) to get started.
 If you encounter any difficulties, feel free to contact us at [Koii support](https://share.hsforms.com/1Nmy8p6zWSN2J2skJn5EcOQc20dg) or chat with us on [Discord](https://discord.com/invite/koii).

 :::